Tendo Mukalazi

 Tendo Mukalazi (born 15 June 2002) is a Ugandan swimmer.
-In the 2022 Commonwealth Games, he represented Uganda in swimming where he participated in four different events; men’s 50m freestyle, men’s 100m freestyle, Mixed 4x 100m freestyle relay, Mixed 4x 100m Medley Relay and in the men’s 50m Breaststroke.
+In the 2022 Commonwealth Games, he represented Uganda in swimming, participating in five events: men’s 50m freestyle, men’s 100m freestyle, mixed 4 x 100m freestyle relay, mixed 4 x 100m medley relay, and men’s 50m breaststroke.

-Early life
+Early life and education

-Tendo was born and raised in Kampala the capital city of Uganda.
-He attends British School Kampala.
-Tendo is the eldest child.
+Mukalazi was born and raised in Kampala the capital city of Uganda.
+He attended British School Kampala.
+Mukalazi is the eldest brother of Kirabo Namutebi.
 His mother, Hadija Namanda, is the former president of the Uganda Volleyball Federation.
-Tendo began swimming at the age of seven.
+Mukalazi began swimming at the age of seven.

 Swimming career

 He was the second runner-up at CANA Zone III Championships in Dar-es-Salam in 2017 in Tanzania where he won four gold medals and four silver medals.

 Training

 Mukalazi is coached by Muzafaru Muwanguzi.